-- 5.13 Despite the Covid-19 pandemic and resulting national restrictions on retail and hospitality between Spring 2020 and Spring 2021, there was not a notable change experienced in the primary frontage between 2020 and 2021. - 5.14 Most of the changes, such as the proportion of E(g) [formerly B1], E(b) and Sui Generis frontage increasing, are due to the UCO changes and the way uses are recorded. - 5.15 There was a small rise in E(a) frontage and reduction in vacant frontage, but this is mostly explained by the large former BHS unit returning into use (albeit possibly a temporary use as with some other years since BHS vacated the unit). - 5.16 As of 2021, 14.7% of the overall frontage is 'inactive'; 8.7% due to being vacant and 6.0% due to the units being refurbished or redeveloped.

-- 5.17 Fig. 5.b clearly demonstrates that the decline in the proportion of E(a) frontage experienced between 2001 and 2017 has started to reverse.
+- 5.13 Despite the Covid-19 pandemic and resulting national restrictions on retail and hospitality between Spring 2020 and Spring 2021, there was not a notable change experienced in the primary frontage between 2020 and 2021. - 5.14 Most of the changes, such as the proportion of E(g) [formerly B1], E(b) and Sui Generis frontage increasing, are due to the UCO changes and the way uses are recorded. - 5.15 There was a small rise in E(a) frontage and reduction in vacant frontage, but this is mostly explained by the large former BHS unit returning into use (albeit possibly a temporary use). - 5.16 Between 2021 and 2022, the most notable change was the reduction of E(a) frontage by 5.4%.
+This is, however, largely explained by the former BHS unit becoming vacant again. - 5.17 Despite this loss of E(a) frontage, the proportion of vacant frontage only rose by 2.3%, due to a number of vacant units coming back into use.
+Some of these became E(b) and E(c) uses, which explains the proportional rise in these use frontages. - 5.18 The reduction in 'Misc.' frontage and rise in 'Redevelopment' frontage was due to the Central Library undergoing redevelopment. - 5.19 Fig. 5.b clearly demonstrates that the decline in the proportion of E(a) frontage experienced between 2001 and 2017 had started to reverse in 2018, but then levelled out.
 In contrast, the proportion of E(b) frontage has steadily increased since overall since 2001.
-The proportion of frontage in other uses has remained relatively stable. - 5.18 The proportion of 'inactive' frontage (comprising vacant and 'redevelopment' frontage) reached a peak in 2017.
-The proportion of vacant frontage has, however, started to decline in recent years.
-The overall proportion of 'inactive' frontage is expected to continue to decline in coming years due to continued regeneration in the town centre.
+The proportion of frontage in other uses has remained relatively stable, although 'Misc.' frontage has slowly reduced over the years. - 5.20 As of 2022, 20.9% of the overall frontage is 'inactive'; 11% due to being vacant and 9.9% due to the units being refurbished or redeveloped. - 5.21 The proportion of 'inactive' frontage (comprising vacant and 'redevelopment' frontage) reached a peak in 2022, largely due to the combined effect of the Central Library being closed for redevelopment and the former BHS unit becoming vacant again.
+The proportion of vacant frontage has remained relatively stable in recent years. - 5.22 The overall proportion of 'inactive' frontage is expected to continue to decline in coming years due to continued regeneration in the town centre.

-6. Findings: Town Centre Secondary Frontage
+6. Findings: Town Centre Secondary Frontages

-Fig. 6.a: Town centre secondary frontage: Use Class proportions, 2003 to 2021
+Fig. 6.a: Town centre secondary frontage: Use Class proportions, 2003 to 2022